 There will be four (4) mandatory tutorials during the semester (schedule on the last pages of the syllabus).
-To earn the 1% toward each tutorial, you must be present in tutorial and sign the sign-in sheet, and complete/submit a post-tutorial reflection survey through Quercus by 11:59PM on tutorial day.
+To earn the 1% toward each tutorial, you must be present in tutorial and sign the sign-in sheet, and complete/submit a post-tutorial reflection survey through Quercus by 11:59PM on your tutorial day.
+There are no extensions nor make-ups available for tutorial attendance/participation.